|

 Sir warned the guard, uneasily.

-Back!
-Haldir peered into the portal.
-The feminine
+peered into the portal.
+The feminine figure had raised her hands

-the worm, stretching it thinner.
+and was pushing against the side of the worm, stretching it thinner.

 Oh gods, gasped Arador, it is.
 It is

-Mistress Wilawen!
+our Mistress Wilawen!
 Inside that thing!

 Stay down there, said Haldir, calmly.

-Can she be alive? asked the boy.
+Is she alive? asked the boy.

 Perhaps.
 Haldir climbed higher, leaning forward,